-impacted the crop and led to a low yield in 2017.
-Consequently, output too has plunged with suppliers unable to meet market December.
-Last year witnessed a sharp escalation in prices due to demand.
+April is the main season for neroli flower oil.
+The bitter frost in 2016 impacted the crop and led to a low yield in 2017.
+Consequently, output too has plunged with suppliers unable to meet market demand.
 Output this year is predicted to be around 1.4 MT across the entire Fujian province, with factories having zero surplus stock.
 It will be a tight situation for sales afterwards and for fulfilling preorders.